-I was an elementary school teacher for sixteen years before we made the decision for me to stay home to raise our boys and to work from home sharing about living an authentic, clean and home-centered lifestyle.
+I was an elementary school teacher for sixteen years before we made the decision for me to take a leave to raise our boys.
+While I may return to the classroom one day, right now I teach about living an authentic, clean and home-centered lifestyle.

 My teaching mission statement was simply, Maslow over Vygotsky.
 I had it written down on an index card that hung in my room.
 I tried hard to help the kiddos in my class to feel loved for who they were created to be because if they felt loved… the grit, perseverance and hard work would flow easier and in turn, grow their test scores and improve data.

 In my last few years as a teacher, data collecting and the need to cram EVEN MORE into busy school day, took away the time I was “allotted” for empowering the kiddos.
 Disheartening, I know.
 But, knowing this as a parent, I felt a strong passion to make time at home to build up my kids to BE A CHANGE to the world, rather than have them believe they should change for the people of the world.

 With all that being said above, kids (adults also) are dealing with many negative thoughts and feelings these days, compared to the past.
 Many kids are dealing with strong negative emotions these days such as sadness, fear, anger, unworthiness, negative self image, hate, etc…